YBerth13/kurtle/_posts/2015-09-01-welcome-to-the-new-blog.md

 I know that right about now you're thinking... "*Kurt, why don't you just continue your old blog?
 I have it on my Bookmarks Bar and I've been checking once, sometimes twice daily to see if you'd write some new material.*"

 Well, not only am I going to blog *more*, I'm going to blog *better*.
 That's right, I'm going to use my own domain name, customize the styling and learn how to host my own website.
 I figured these are just a few of the basic skillz I should know as I transition from science to software development.
 Also, most of the embedded pictures from my original posts are no longer there.
-Many of those photo captions were fairly comical (I swear!); unfortunately, without an accompanying picture, none of them are funny any longer.
+Many of those photo captions were fairly comical (I swear!); unfortunately, without an accompanying picture, none of them are funny.

 So, I suggest you update your bookmark and point it to this new blog.
 And start checking that shit 3 or 4 times daily.